terrimporter/MetaWorks/README.md

 ORFfinder
 ```

-### Use the bold.hmm with the pseudogene removal pipeline
+### Use the Arthropod bold.hmm with the pseudogene removal pipeline

 Ensure that bold.hmm as well as the indexed files (bold.hmm.h3p, bold.hmm.h3m, bold.hmm.h3i, and bold.hmm.h3f) are available in the same directory as you snakefile.